lieszkol/november-gallery/README.md

 ```
 For more information see the [OctoberCMS docs](https://octobercms.com/docs/cms/pages#injecting-assets)!
 ## Installation
-To install from the  [Marketplace](https://octobercms.com/plugins), click "Add to Project" and then select the project you wish to add it to before updating the project to pull in the plugin.
+To install from the  [Marketplace](https://octobercms.com/plugins): click "Add to Project" and select the project you wish to install it to, and then from the backend area of your site use the , and then update your project from the back-end.

 To install from the backend, go to  **Settings -> Updates & Plugins -> Install Plugins**  and then search for  `LukeTowers.EasySPA`.